Friends, family seek answers after father killed in Forest Hill shooting | CBC News

 Tsang, a business professor at Centennial College, thought Kaja might've been weighing in on the latest stock market trends.

-Tsang is one of dozens in the Toronto finance community mourning the sudden death of 49-year-old Kaja, who was shot in a Jan.
-23 homicide.
+Tsang is one of dozens in the Toronto finance community mourning the 49-year-old Kaja, who was shot on Jan.
+23.

-Police found Kaja outside his Forest Hill home with life-threatening injuries.
+Police found Kaja outside his Forest Hill home.
 He was rushed to the hospital but died on Jan.
 26.

 Kaja was a financial analyst and a 2008 MBA graduate from the University of Toronto's Rotman School of Management.
 Friends say he grew up in Nigeria and lived in Maryland as an accountant before coming to Toronto in 2006 to learn about the stock market.
 He leaves behind his four-year-old son, Lex.